Linda S. Stein: Death

-Arrest, confession, and conviction of assailant
+Conviction of assailant

 On November 9, 2007, Stein's former personal assistant Natavia Lowery was arrested.
 According to reports, the assistant killed her boss because Stein "just kept yelling at her."
 She also claimed that Stein had blown marijuana smoke into her face and made a racial slur, but an autopsy determined that there was no marijuana in Stein's system.
 While in police custody for questioning, police say Lowery waived her Miranda rights.
 She recounted her version of the events in a videotaped confession.
-At a December 13, 2007 court hearing, however, the Lowery family disrupted the proceedings to loudly accuse Stein's daughter Mandy of killing her mother, and afterward, Lowery's mother approached Mandy Stein, saying "You know you did it."
+At a December 13, 2007 court hearing, however, the Lowery family disrupted the proceedings to loudly accuse Stein's daughter Mandy of killing her mother; afterward, Lowery's mother approached Mandy Stein, saying, "You know you did it."
 On May 3, 2010, Lowery was sentenced to the maximum 25 years to life for murdering Stein, including three years for the theft of $30,000 from her.

-Noncriminal legal issues
+Estate

 The New York County Surrogate's Court determined that Stein died intestate.
 Accordingly, under New York State law her next of kin, her two daughters, inherited her estate.
 On December 18, 2007, they filed a petition with the court asking for control of Stein's estate.
 It was accepted the same day.
-Stein's daughters indicated they were considering suing her employer, real-estate brokerage Prudential Douglas Elliman, as well as the temporary agency that employed the killer, and the killer herself.